hamoid/long-hugo-doc/README.md

 In practice, it's very convenient to split out common template portions into a partial template that can be included anywhere.
-As you create the rest of your templates, you will include templates from the /layout/partials directory.
+As you create the rest of your templates, you will include templates from the /layout/partials directory, or from arbitrary subdirectories like /layout/partials/post/tag.

 Partials are especially important for themes as it gives users an opportunity to overwrite just a small part of your theme, while maintaining future compatibility.